Welcome to "Le Chic Chalet Poulet"!

 and they have nice sturdy hangers on the back.
 They are listed as waterers but obviously not big enough for use as a waterer.

 I stated earlier that I had 8 birds.
 Well, my silkie wasn't the only one who started crowing.
 I also had a polish frizzle and white crested black polish who all crowed on me.
 My little flock is now 5.
 They were hatched May 5th.
 One Salmon Faverolle named Rosie Fluffy Bottom who turned out to be the flock bully.
 Luckily, thanks to a byc tip, I have cured her of that and she has settled down and gets along with everyone again.
-She has maintained second seat in the pecking order.
-Two Columbian Wyandottes Lucy and Big Momma Waddlesworth.
+She has maintained second seat in the pecking order - so far.
+Two Columbian Wyandottes, Lucy Waddlesworth and Big Momma Waddlesworth.
 Baby Freckles, my splash silkie with twisty toes.
 And Chick-a-Tree, my accident prone Dominique.
 She suffered shock when clumsily learning to fly (head first into something) at about 7 weeks old.
 She spent the night in a box on a heating pad beside my bed that night so I could check the temp in the box hourly.
-Then, shortly after moving into the new coop, she severely cracked her beak.
+Then, shortly after moving into the new coop, she severely cracked her beak in the hardware cloth.
 Some super glue from me and filing and a moisturizing cream from the vet got her through that catastrophe.
 And then the latest fall from the roost.
 I hope chickens have as many lives as cats do because she is my #1 favorite and #1 in the pecking order.
 Shes a sweet gentle leader and she is the one who comes when she is called and who sits on my shoulder as I scoop the poo from the roost tables.
 Love that bird!